 Surprisingly, the descent seems more difficult than the ascent.
 By respecting the Jain rituals I had not put on my leather sandals but some cheap canvas beachwear.
 While I’m being overtaken by pilgrims easily running down barefoot, I regularly stop to massage my calves that grow stiffer with each step.

-- Palitana lies in India’s western state of Gujarat.
+Templeslie in India’s western state of Gujarat (town of Palitana).

 - If you want to avoid crowds, don’t go to Palitana during the Kartik month of the Hindu calendar, which is the most auspicious time of the year for this yatra.

-- Best time to visit: October-February (dry season but not yet too hot).
+- The best time to visit the Palitana Temples: October-February (this is the dry season but not yet too hot).

 - It’s prohibited to spend the night atop the hill.
 Descent has to start before sunset.